 The Public Domain refers to creative materials, like books and music, that are not protected by copyright laws.
 These can include works that automatically are assigned to the public domain by the author, works that have entered it due to copyright expiration, and works that are there because you can't copyright them (more information on the Public Domain here).

-Wondering is audible free for Prime members (as in, Amazon Prime members)?
+Wondering if Audible is free for Prime members (as in, Amazon Prime members)?

 Yes, it is.
 You gain access to free streaming from Audible channels through your Amazon Prime Membership.
 Score!
 However — you cannot download the audiobooks.
 Still, this gives Prime members a ton of free audiobooks to read.